 With the exception of the brain, the liver is the most complex organ in the body.
 Its functions include:

 - regulating blood sugar and cholesterol levels

-The liver can develop new cells, but prolonged alcohol misuse (drinking too much) over many years can reduce your liver’s ability to regenerate.
+The liver can develop new cells, but prolonged alcohol misuse (drinking too much) over many years can reduce its ability to regenerate.
 This can result in serious and permanent damage to your liver.

-ARLD is very common in the UK, and the number of people with the condition has been increasing over the last few decades because of increasing levels of alcohol misuse.
+ARLD is very common in the UK – the number of people with the condition has been increasing over the last few decades as a result of increasing levels of alcohol misuse.

 Read more about the causes of ARLD.

 Stages of ARLD

 There are three main stages of ARLD, although there's often an overlap between each stage.
 These stages are explained below.

 Drinking a large amount of alcohol, even for just a few days, can lead to a build-up of fats in the liver.
 This is called alcoholic fatty liver disease, and is the first stage of ARLD.

 Fatty liver disease rarely causes any symptoms, but it's an important warning sign that you're drinking at a harmful level.